Is a Texas injury benefit program the same as “Opt-Out”?

-No. Texas employers have three choices: Opt-in to Workers’ Compensation – Texas innovation and competition has created one of the best-performing workers’ compensation systems in
+No. Texas employers have three choices: Opt-in to Workers’ Compensation – Traditional, statutory government-run workers’ compensation system Opt-in to QCARE – A responsible Texas injury

 Yes.
 Texas injury benefit programs to workers’ compensation are saving money for federal and state governments not costing them money.
 Cost shifting to government programs